 Led by special education attorney Peter Wright, Wrightslaw is a comprehensive resource exploring the legal side of the education of dyslexic students.
 I often refer parents to the assistive technology section to get information on IDEA, Universal Design for Learning (UDL), and Accessible Instructional Materials (AIM).

-Founded by filmmaker Peggy Stern, Dyslexiaville is a forthcoming website that will serve as an online community for younger children with dyslexia.
-It will focus on children’s self-esteem, build confidence, and suggest pathways to success.
-Features will include an original animated cartoon series, contests, and activities to promote self-advocacy.
+Founded by filmmaker Peggy Stern, Dyslexiaville is a multimedia resource that serves as an online community for younger children with dyslexia.
+Featuring the web series, Super d!
+Show, it focuses on children’s self-esteem, builds confidence, and suggests pathways to success.

 The 1in5 Initiative (Powered by Learning Ally)